jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 Based on my statements below, I'm very excited about design in software.
 And as you might have already known (based on experience), people who have less experience about things are often the most excited about them.
-So, be cautious...
+So, be cautious... because [I might be a phony](http://www.hanselman.com/blog/ImAPhonyAreYou.aspx)

 ### (a) Team member in a new project

+If you have an upcoming project that you will be developing from scratch, I would like to present myself to become part of the team.
+I believe that I can help with the design/architecture of the project (as long as it is using an Object-Oriented language such as C#, Java, or Python).

+I am most familiar with If your team will be using a language or frameworks that I'm not familiar with

 ### (a) Design Partner